AmoebeLabs/swiss-army-knife-card-manual/docs/basics/animations/css-animations.md

 !!!
 Tip "Use animations sparingly"
     You don't want your Home Assistant dashboard look like a website from the 90ies :smile:

+!!!
+Info "And yes, yes, yes, you can add you own CSS animations..."
+    Put them in the `user-css-definitions.yaml` file.
+That's the one you may change!